openshift-eng/doozer/Usage.md

 It will now build the image using either `imagebuilder` or `docker build` as configured in the image's config yaml.
 The stdout of the build process will be written out to the console in realtime so that you can monitor the progress.

 That's it.
-Once done, the image will be available to docker locally.
+Once successful, the image is available in docker locally.

 # Cleaning the Workspace

-Please note that the given working directory (as noted above) is intended to be persistent between `doozer` steps.
-You can even run subequent builds of the same or other images with the same persistent working directory.
-However, if you switch versions of OCP you are testing against you will need to delete the contents of the directory before running `doozer`.
+Please note that the given working directory is intended to be persistent between `doozer` steps.
+You can run subequent builds of the same or other images with the same persistent working directory; previously cloned repos will remain.
+If you switch versions of OCP you are testing against, or want to pull updates to repos already cloned, it is best to delete the contents of the working directory before running `doozer`.